 Frequently Asked Questions

 A clinical trial (also known as a clinical study) is a research project in which interventions are measured in human subjects to evaluate the effects on health-related outcomes.
 They are the primary way that researchers find out if a new treatment, like a new drug or diet or medical device is safe and effective in people.
 Often a clinical trial is used to learn if a new treatment is more effective and/or has less harmful side effects than the standard treatment.

 Before the U.S. Food and Drug Administration (FDA) approves a clinical trial to begin, scientists perform laboratory tests and studies in animals to test a potential therapy’s safety and efficacy.
 If these studies show favorable results, the FDA gives approval for the intervention to be tested in humans.

-You can sign up for a COVID vaccine study here, and any of our other studies here.
-You will then enter personal details, including whether or not you have participated in a trial before and any medications that you are currently taking.
+You can sign up for any of our current studies here.
+You will need to enter personal details, including whether or not you have participated in a trial before and any medications that you are currently taking.

 Anyone who is at least 18-years-old, generally healthy, and well-managed on medications may be eligible to participate in a study, although sometimes there are additional exclusionary criteria.